 The research objectives for the PY7 All-Electric Homes Program evaluation are to provide estimates of gross and net electric savings attributable to the program and to assess the effectiveness of the program process and implementation.
 We will determine gross energy savings and demand reduction in accordance with ICC orders for IPA programs.
-We will verify measure installation and persistence, and estimate the program NTGR.
+We will also examine HVAC measure costs through reviewing invoices and interviewing contractors.